yttrion/doomnvim/README.md

 - [Acknowledgements](#acknowledgements)

 # Introduction
-doomnvim is a vim-version of the [doom-emacs](https://github.com/hlissner/doom-emacs) framework.
-It aims to add useful features to stock neovim and also serves as my daily driver.
+doomnvim is a neovim port of the [doom-emacs](https://github.com/hlissner/doom-emacs) framework, adapted to neovim.
+It aims to add useful features to stock neovim, specify a configuration that can easily be customized, and also serves as my daily driver.

 ## NOTE
-**doomnvim was made for neovim 5, it may not work as intended on vim**
+**doomnvim was made for neovim>=5**

 **doomnvim works best with [Nerd fonts](https://github.com/ryanoasis/nerd-fonts)**